Meet the Speakers!

 A globally recognized thought leader, Tracie is an award-winning HR professional, global speaker, and co-founder of several HR communities.
 Her insights have been featured by the BBC, NPR, USA Today, The Wall Street Journal, and other major outlets.
 Known for her practical, candid approach, Tracie challenges leaders to put people before profits—and proves why it works.

-Tracie is speaking on Monday, at the General Session and Breakfast, and hosting Afternoon Workshop #3.
+Tracie presented on Monday, at the General Session and Breakfast, and hosted the Afternoon Workshop.

 About the Presentations...